-Since then, there’s been a slight increase in texture and form, but to add subtle depth, rather than return to what went before.
+Since then, there’s been a slight increase in texture and form, but to add subtle depth, rather than to return to what went before.

 Apple’s obsessive attention to detail rubs off on users and designers alike.
 Owners of Apple kit expect great design, and if something doesn’t look right, they’ll be put off.

 With icons, it’s crucial to get things right.
-In the App Store, a good icon can be the difference between a sale and being ignored.
+In the App Store, a good icon can make the difference between a sale and being ignored.
 And on the Home screen, great icons encourage engagement, and therefore need to be compelling and easy to spot.

 To help you on your way, we’ve collected a group of beautiful, innovative and stylish icons.
-We hope you find them a useful source of inspiration on your next iOS project.
+We hope you find them a useful source of inspiration for your next iOS project.

-Zero marks for imagination here, going for the Captain Obvious padlock; but 1Password’s icon immediately tells you what it's about.
+Zero marks for imagination here, going for the Captain Obvious padlock, but 1Password’s icon immediately tells you what it's about.
 It will be easy to find on your iPhone or iPad, and packs authority in the app store.
 It conveys security at the heart of the app and service alike.
-You feel whatever’s stored within will be safe.
+You feel that whatever’s stored within will be safe.

 Game characters are usually too complex to be used in their entirety on an icon.
 Not so with A Good Snowman’s adorable monster.
-It stands out from other icons on your Home screen and is even waving at you.
-Impossible to resist, unless you’re the monster.
+It stands out from other icons on your home screen and is even waving at you.
+It's impossible to resist, unless you’re the monster.

 For an app that’s the digital equivalent of felt shapes but that wants to seduce designers and kids alike, its icon needs to be fun, creative, sharp, and colourful.
-Job done with Assembly.
+Job done with the Assembly icon.

 This game’s all about controlling living calligraphy, coaxing it to collide with targets.
-That concept’s too much for an icon, but Blek’s nonetheless gets across the game’s elegance and visuals with a swoosh and memorable line.
+That concept’s too much for an icon, but Blek’s icon nonetheless gets across the game’s elegance and visuals with a swoosh and memorable line.